 Join food writer and cookery teacher Kathy Slack of Gluts & Gluttony for a 3 hour cookery masterclass in our learning studio, as we explore growing and cooking your own food.

-The pleasure of nurturing a crop from tiny seed to triffid and then cooking it for your dinner is magic everyone can enjoy, whether you have an allotment or a windowsill.
+The pleasure of nurturing a crop from tiny seed and then cooking it for your dinner is magic everyone can enjoy, whether you have an allotment or a windowsill.
 It brings you closer to nature and highlights the changes in the seasons as well as providing endless inspiration for what to cook.
 In this class we’ll learn the basics of growing food and cook some dishes with some seasonal crops that are ideal for beginners.

 The class will include: